 Onboarding Azure accounts

-First, create an Azure App Registration to act as a service principal, allowing PingOne Privilege to manage access.
+First, create an Azure App Registration to act as a service principal.

 -

-In the Azure Portal, go to Azure Active Directory > App Registrations.
-Select New registration.
+In the Azure Portal, go to Azure Active Directory > App Registrations and select New registration.

 -